Mooting and Advocacy Skills: A Comprehensive Guide

 Secondly, you need to be careful about your body language.
 Most people will feel more persuaded by someone who is planted firmly on the ground, stood up straight and making eye contact.
 Also, make sure to keep your hands behind your back.
 Waving your hands around is very distracting, so only do it to emphasise your strongest points.

 Thirdly, think about how you are speaking.
 Talk loudly (lowering your voice helps make it resonant) and clearly, and vary the pitch to make it interesting.

 Each of these elements is very important for delivering a speech convincingly.
 Again I recommend learning it as much as you can so that the speech flows nicely and you can concentrate on the way you sound.

 Once you’ve practised these skills, you’re all set!
-Find an opportunity to speak in front of others, and then focus on the three skills you need to be a good speaker: preparation, the skill of writing a good speech, and the skill of delivering it well.
+Find an opportunity to speak in front of others, such as attending a debate or public speaking course at our Oxford Summer School, and then focus on the three skills you need to be a good speaker: preparation, the skill of writing a good speech, and the skill of delivering it well.